sparshkr24/EDP_code/README.md

 4. Clone this repo to any directory in Raspberry Pi instance
 5. Run the main.py file (using Thonny - Raspberry Pi's inbuilt Code editor)
 ```

+#### Note: You will need to create your own telegram bot and replace the BotToken, ChatID with your own.

 ## Contributors